Here’s some basic information about NVCWDA dances. Note: We don’t allow smoking or drinking alcohol at our dances.

 - Regular admission rates listed above do not apply to our Benefit Dance or New Year’s Eve Dance.

 Pay at the door by cash, check, or credit card.

 Lincolnia Center in Alexandria is our primary location for all regular dances.
-On those Saturdays when Lincolnia is closed, we usually dance at Accotink Unitarian Universalist Church in Burke.
+On those Saturdays when Lincolnia is closed (for example on weekends of Federal holidays), we usually dance at Accotink Unitarian Universalist Church in Burke.
 We need to use spaces in the community for our dances, so if you know of a good location, please let us know.

 - Lincolnia Senior Center